ddening/opencore-dell-xps-13-9333/README.md

 </details>

 **Note:** I'm not an expert at hotpatching.
 This hotpatch might work on my system, but I can't guarantee it will work on yours.
 Use at your own risk.
 (You should create your own hotpatch anyways.)
+**Note 2:** I suspect the SSDT-XBATT is currently causing problems.
+So don't use it at the moment.

 ## Audio (ALC668)